ho-ansible/distcc/README.md

 Ansible role to configure a distcc server;
 i.e., a worker that can be called from a remote compiler.

+## DEPRECATED
+This ansible role is no longer maintained.

 # Role variables
 + `distcc_listen` (default: localhost): IP to bind to in daemon mode.
   Set to empty string (`""`) to disable daemon and run in inetd mode.